Updated 7/15/24

 If it weren’t for all the data supporting the benefits of once-weekly basal insulin, we might think a once-a-week injection of basal was too good to be true.
 But clinical trials have shown weekly basal injections to be as beneficial (if not more so) than their daily counterparts in reducing A1c in people with type 2 diabetes.
 With 52 injections per year as opposed to 365, weekly basal insulin could mean a significantly reduced diabetes management burden for millions of people.
 Novo Nordisk’s once-weekly basal insulin is under FDA review and may be receiving a decision this month.
 Lilly’s weekly basal isn’t too far behind, so U.S. approval of this ground-breaking therapy may be closer than we think.
 European regulatory authorities have already recommended Novo Nordisk’s weekly basal for approval, and final marketing authorization from the European Commission is expected in about two months.

-Let’s Start with the Basics.
 What is Basal Insulin?

-Basal insulin is a long-acting insulin that is meant to keep glucose levels steady throughout the day and night.
+Basal insulin is defined as long-acting insulin that is meant to keep glucose levels steady throughout the day and night.
 It is typically injected once or twice per day depending on the type of insulin (some examples are Lantus, Toujeo, and Tresiba) and individual need.
 Basal insulin is designed to have no peak or a mild peak, unlike short-acting mealtime insulin.
 Everyone with type 1 diabetes must take basal insulin, and many people with type 2 diabetes take basal insulin if other medications are not able to get their A1c level to goal.

 How Once-Weekly Basal Insulin Works